Are you thinking of living in Bedford?

 If you are thinking of living in Bedford, be sure to keep an eye on these prices here.

 There is a lot of change to come in the market and keeping up to date can help ensure you get the best deal.

 Bedford’s vast history has meant that various industries have indicated the local economy.

-In the past, Bedford’s economy has been centred around wool, brewing and, during the Victorian period, engineering.
+In the past, Bedford’s economy has been centred around wool, brewing, and engineering during the Victorian period.

 Today, there is a much broader economy.